Snowflake Inc.

-Snowflake Inc. is an American cloud-based data storage company that was headquartered in Bozeman, Montana.
-It operates a platform that allows for data analysis and simultaneous access of data sets with minimal latency.
+Snowflake Inc. is an American cloud-based artificial intelligence (AI) data platform company founded in San Mateo, California, and headquartered in Menlo Park.
+It operates a platform that supports data analysis and simultaneous access to data sets with minimal latency.
 It operates on Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
-As of November 2024, the company had 10,618 customers, including more than 800 members of the Forbes Global 2000, and processed 4.2 billion daily queries across its platform.

 History

-Snowflake Inc. was founded in July 2012 in San Mateo, California, by Benoît Dageville, Thierry Cruanes and Marcin Żukowski.
+Snowflake Inc. was founded on July 23, 2012, in San Mateo, California, by Benoît Dageville, Thierry Cruanes, and Marcin Żukowski.
 Dageville and Cruanes previously worked as data architects at Oracle Corporation; Żukowski was a co-founder of Vectorwise.
-Mike Speiser, a venture capitalist at Sutter Hill Ventures, which provided early funding to the company, was the company's first CEO.
+Mike Speiser, a venture capitalist at Sutter Hill Ventures, which provided early funding to the company, served as its first CEO.

 In June 2014, Bob Muglia, formerly of Microsoft, was named CEO.
-In October 2014, Snowflake came out of stealth mode; at that time it was used by 80 organizations.
+In October 2014, Snowflake came out of stealth mode; at that time, it was used by 80 organizations.
 Snowflake has run on Amazon Web Services since 2014, on Microsoft Azure since 2018, and on the Google Cloud Platform since 2019.
 In June 2015, Snowflake launched its first product, its cloud data warehouse.

 In May 2019, Frank Slootman, formerly CEO of ServiceNow, joined Snowflake as its CEO.
 In June 2019, the company launched Snowflake Data Exchange.
 In December 2020, the company added Knoema as a data provider in the Snowflake Data Marketplace.
 In May 2021, the company became a distributed company, with a principal executive office in Bozeman, Montana.

-In October 2022, the company acquired a 5% stake in advanced TV advertising firm OpenAP.

-In May 2023, Snowflake agreed to acquire privacy-focused search startup, Neeva, for $185 million.

 On February 28, 2024, Frank Slootman retired as CEO and was replaced by Neeva's cofounder Sridhar Ramaswamy.
+In February 2026, Snowflake reported Q4 fiscal 2026 product revenue of $1.23 billion, up 30% year-over-year, with full-year product revenue reaching $4.72 billion.
+Remaining performance obligations totaled $9.77 billion, a 42% increase, reflecting strong demand for AI infrastructure.
+The company reported over 9,100 accounts using Snowflake AI features.